Delsym Children's Night Time Cough & Cold Side Effects

 Generic Name: diphenhydramine / phenylephrine

-Note: This page contains information about the side effects of diphenhydramine / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Delsym Children's Night Time Cough & Cold.
+Note: This document contains side effect information about diphenhydramine / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Delsym Children's Night Time Cough & Cold.

 For the Consumer